 Aaron Yowell represents private, public and nonprofit developers and real estate owners, with a particular focus on affordable housing developers.
-He advises these clients in all aspects of project development, rehabilitation, and operation, including acquisitions, dispositions, public and private financings, joint ventures and investments.
+He advises these clients in all aspects of project development, rehabilitation, and operation, including acquisitions, dispositions, regulator matters, public and private financings, joint ventures and investments.

 What do you focus on?

 Constructing new affordable housing properties and repositioning existing ones is complicated and requires a marshaling diverse sets of government agencies and debt and equity partners.
 I guide developers and owners through these complexities, moving all parties toward a common goal.
 For example, I recently helped a joint venture between two private, for-profit developers acquire and finance a large New York City property developed on a long-term ground lease from a governmental agency.
 The project was financed with the taxable bond proceeds and conventional private equity.
 Getting this deal closed required reconciling the interests of the bond issuer, a private equity investor new to the investment class, as well as two joint venture partners.

 Up to the minute deal awareness is essential to my work and I rely on strong project management to deliver results.
 Affordable housing transactions, which often involve upwards of five or six different sources of debt financing, tax credit equity, state and local tax exemptions, present a unique opportunity for efficiency.
 I am constantly focused on ways we can reduce friction for our clients, creating more and better opportunities to leverage existing assets and unlock new lines of business.
 A big piece of this is the Code the Deal transactional law hackathon, which I spearheaded on behalf of the firm, along with our other innovation initiatives.